ronitzdev/bata-bit/README.md

 ### What I learned

+I have learned to establish more adequate measures to the text and letter and space between elements.

 ### Continued development

 I will be improving the color contrast and performance improvement part of my projects.